What we can do, for you

 President of Walker Bioscience.

-Consulting Professor for the
+Consulting Professor for the Department of Medicine at Stanford University.

 Popular lecturer at the University of California and at Stanford where he continues to teach and advise graduate students in the Department of Medicine.